ResearchComputing/Documentation/JupyterHub.md

 ## Start a notebook server
 To start a notebook server, select one of the available options in the _Select job profile_ menu and click _Spawn_.
 Available options are explained below.

-### Virtual Notebook Server
-Virtual notebook servers are started on the JupyterHub host, and are **not intended for computational work**.
-The following features are supported by virtual notebooks:
-* Access to standard RC file systems
-* Python 3 notebooks
-* BASH notebooks

 ### Summit Haswell
 These notebook servers start on the `shas` partition using the `normal` QOS.
 The following features are supported by Summit Haswell notebooks: